RahulAggarwalPuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-    We recommend you continue learning about migrating applications to Arm.
+    We recommend you to continue learning about migrating applications to Arm.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/server-and-cloud/migration/"